jonathandion/awesome-emails/README.md

 ## Tools

-- [CSS Support](https://www.campaignmonitor.com/css/) - A complete breakdown of the CSS support for every popular mobile, web and desktop email client on the planet.
 - [Bulletproof Email Buttons](http://buttons.cm/) - Design gorgeous buttons using progressively enhanced VML and CSS.
 - [Bulletproof Background Images](http://backgrounds.cm/) - Use rock-solid background images in your HTML email with some help from
 VML and CSS.

 ## Workflows

 - [Lee Munroe's Grunt Email Design](https://github.com/leemunroe/grunt-email-workflow) - A Grunt workflow for designing and testing responsive HTML email templates with SCSS.